TG Guingona: Early life and education

-Before his election as a public servant, TG Guingona was an active practitioner and contributor to The National Shelter Program as a private businessman-developer of socialized and low-cost housing subdivisions all over the Philippines.
+Before his election as a public servant, TG Guingona was an active practitioner and contributor to the National Shelter Program as a private businessman-developer of socialized and low-cost housing subdivisions all over the Philippines.
 The National Shelter Program is designed to assist informal settler families and low to middle-income families through affordable housing opportunities.

 Political career

 House of Representatives

-TG Guingona was first elected into public office on 2004 as the Representative of the 2nd District of Bukidnon.
-He served the post for two (2) terms before running for Senator on 2010.
-He served as the Deputy Minority Floor Leader and the Minority Representative to the then called Joint Congressional Power Commission which deals with matters relating to energy and electricity.
+TG Guingona was first elected into public office on 2004 as the representative of the 2nd District of Bukidnon.
+He served the post for two terms before running for Senator on 2010.
+He served as the deputy minority floor leader and the minority representative to the then called Joint Congressional Power Commission which deals with matters relating to energy and electricity.

-During his tenure as Congressman, TG Guingona authored a total of (30) bills, six (6) of which were passed into law.
+During his tenure as congressman, TG Guingona authored a total of 30 bills, six of which were passed into law.
 Among these are the Philippine Disaster Risk Reduction Management Act and the Mindanao Development Authority (MinDA) Act.

 The Philippine Disaster Risk Reduction Management Act launched the paradigm shift from emergency relief and response, which is reactive in nature, to a more proactive approach, which is disaster mitigation.
-The law replaces the National Disaster Coordinating Council (NDCC) with the National Disaster Risk Reduction and Management Council (NDRRMC) and establishes the Local Disaster Risk Reduction and Management Fund wherein local government units (LGU) are to set aside five percent (5%) of their estimated revenue from regular sources for their disaster councils.
-Seventy percent (70%) of the Local Disaster Risk Reduction and Management Fund shall be used for pre-disaster measures while the rest of shall be allocated as a Quick Response Fund which serves as a stand-by fund for relief and recovery programs.
+The law replaces the National Disaster Coordinating Council (NDCC) with the National Disaster Risk Reduction and Management Council (NDRRMC) and establishes the Local Disaster Risk Reduction and Management Fund wherein local government units (LGU) are to set aside five percent of their estimated revenue from regular sources for their disaster councils.
+Seventy percent of the Local Disaster Risk Reduction and Management Fund shall be used for pre-disaster measures while the rest of shall be allocated as a Quick Response Fund which serves as a stand-by fund for relief and recovery programs.

 The Mindanao Development Authority (MinDA) Act creates the Mindanao Development Authority.
 The Mindanao Development Authority is the government agency responsible for the promotion, coordination, and facilitation of the active and extensive participation of all sectors to foster socio-economic development in Mindanao.
 TG Guingona has expressed that he believes that investing in the human and social capital in Mindanao may end the cycle of violence that has afflicted the island for a long time.

 As an advocate of good governance, TG Guingona also pushed for transparency in budgetary procedures and promoted reform in the national budgeting system.
-When evidence of electoral cheating by then President Gloria Macapagal-Arroyo became public, TG Guingona actively endorsed and pursued her impeachment.
-The cheating in the Presidential election by Gloria Macapagal-Arroyo became known as the Hello Garci Scandal.
+When evidence of apparent electoral cheating by then President Gloria Macapagal-Arroyo became public, TG Guingona actively endorsed and pursued her impeachment.
+The alleged cheating in the presidential election by Gloria Macapagal-Arroyo became known as the Hello Garci scandal.